How To Search For Existing Patents

 Why Searching For Existing Patents Matters

-While here in Australia we are quite fortunate to have a pretty straightforward approach to patents through IP Australia, you can still easily get caught up in the details.
-This is especially true if you don’t take the time to perform the proper checks before submitting your application.
+While here in Australia we are quite fortunate to have a pretty straightforward approach to patents through IP Australia, there is still a requirement, like most other countries, that the invention must be new and inventive.

-Imagine spending hours, not only on developing an idea you believe to be wholly unique but on paperwork to cement your rights to the idea, only to have your application rejected due to an existing patent.
+Imagine spending hours, not only on developing an idea you believe to be wholly unique, but also spending time and money on filing a patent to protect your rights to the idea, only to have your application rejected due to an existing patent publication showing the same invention.

 The Australian Patent Database, also known as AusPat allows you to search for existing patents and grants.
 You can look for an existing patent via several search methods including: